Jabbslad/Force4/README.md

 I have developed this in Eclipse IDE on OSX 10.8 using Java 1.7

-The code should deb generic for any other IDE and all that will be required is to ensure that the **/res** folder is included in the build path so that assets can be located.
+The code should be generic for any other IDE and all that will be required is to ensure that the **/res** folder is included in the build path so that assets can be located.

 ### Reference